United Airlines Flight 175: Hijacking

-The hijacking occurred sometime between 08:42 and 8:46.
-Investigators believe that the al-Ghamdi brothers forced the passengers and crew to the aft of the plane by terrorizing them with knives and bomb threats, while also spraying mace into the confines of the cabin.
-A flight attendant was stabbed, and both pilots were murdered by Fayez Banihammad and Mohand al-Shehri when they breached the cockpit, allowing Marwan al-Shehhi to commandeer the flight controls.
+The hijacking occurred sometime between 08:42 and 08:46.
+The 9/11 Commission concluded that the al-Ghamdi brothers forced the passengers and crew to the rear of the aircraft using knives and bomb threats, while also spraying mace into the confines of the cabin.
+A flight attendant was stabbed, and both pilots were killed by Fayez Banihammad and Mohand al-Shehri when they breached the cockpit, allowing Marwan al-Shehhi to commandeer the flight controls.

 The first operational evidence that something was abnormal on Flight175 came seconds after the North Tower was struck, when the plane's assigned transponder signal changed from "1470" to "3020" and then one minute later to "3321", and the aircraft began deviating from its assigned course.
-However, Bottiglia did not notice until minutes later at 08:51.
+Bottiglia did not notice until minutes later at 08:51.
 Unlike Flight11, which had turned its transponder off, Flight175's flight data could still be properly monitored.

 Also, at 08:51, Flight175 changed altitude.
 Over the next three minutes, the controller made five unsuccessful attempts to contact Flight175 and worked to move other aircraft in the vicinity away from it.
 At 08:55, a supervisor at the New York Air Traffic Control Center notified the center's operations manager of the Flight175 hijacking.
 Now tasked with handling Flight 175, Bottiglia remarked, "We might have a hijack over here, two of them."

 Near misses

 Around this time, the flight had a near midair collision with Delta Air Lines Flight2315 flying from Hartford to Tampa, reportedly missing the plane by only 300 feet.
-Bottiglia yelled at the Delta pilot to make collision avoidance maneuvers, adding, "I think [Flight 175] has been hijacked.
+Bottiglia instructed the Delta pilot to make collision avoidance maneuvers, adding, "I think [Flight 175] has been hijacked.
 I don't know his intentions.
 Take any evasive action necessary."
-It is likely that the TCAS system was sounding in the cockpit as Flight 175 briefly stopped descending at 28,000 feet and climbed 300 feet and started descending again as soon as they passed the Delta plane.
+The aircraft's TCAS may have activated; Flight 175 briefly stopped descending at 28,000 feet and climbed 300 feet and started descending again as soon as they passed the Delta plane.

 A few moments later, Flight 175 had another near midair collision with TWA Flight3 flying from New York JFK to St. Louis missing its tail by around 500 feet.
-Moments before Flight175 crashed into the South Tower, it also narrowly avoided colliding with Midwest Express Flight7, which was flying from Milwaukee to New York LaGuardia.
+Moments before Flight175 crashed into the South Tower, it also narrowly avoided colliding with Midwest Express Flight007, which was flying from Milwaukee to New York LaGuardia.
+They were forced to make a pair of very quick and very steep dives to avoid a collision, leaving four people aboard with minor injuries.
+The aircraft, a McDonnell Douglas DC-9-32 (N207ME), received minor damage.
+Pilot Gerald Earwood said in later interview that the aircraft passed within about 30 feet of his own.